gregplaysguitar/ScrollBalance.js/readme.md

     <div class="column">...</div>
     <div class="column">...</div>

-Columns must be side-by-side, which usually means floated, but doesn't have to - they could be absolutely positioned.
+Columns could be floated, inline-block or positioned absolutely - the only requirement is that they're side-by-side on the page.

 Initialise the plugin like so:

     var scrollbalance = new ScrollBalance($('.column'), {